kgb1001001/cloudadoptionpatterns/Cloud-Native-DevOps/Autoscale.md

 **Use Autoscaling to dynamically adjust the number of identical runtime instances to only the number required by current traffic loads.**

 For example, Kubernetes supports the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) that will automatically adjust the number of replicas running in your cluster, likewise [Amazon Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) scales web applications written in a variety of languages to deal with shifting load conditions.

+One issue that all autoscaling frameworks have is that they depend on good baselines for application performance in order for the scaling policies to be set correctly.
+Performance Testing early is critical to be able to set that baseline and to understand when changes to the application affect the baseline.